Jubilee chicken: Golden Jubilee chicken

 The second version of Jubilee chicken was created for Elizabeth II's Golden Jubilee in 2002.
 This version was radically different from coronation chicken and was highly publicised at the time as a modern evolution of coronation chicken.
 Jubilee chicken was distributed in hampers to guests at the concerts for the Golden Jubilee.
 In spite of both of these, its popularity has remained relatively limited compared to coronation chicken.

-For Elizabeth II's Diamond Jubilee in 2012, guests at the Royal Garden Party were served "Diamond Jubilee Chicken", a variation of coronation chicken created by Heston Blumenthal.
-This recipe does not appear to have been released to the public.